ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * **Soundness:** if the statement is false, no cheating prover can convince an honest verifier that it is true, except with some small probability.
 * **Zero-Knowledge:** if the statement is true, no verifier learns anything other than the fact that the statement is true.
 In other words, just knowing the statement (not the secret) is sufficient t construct a scenario that shows that the prover knows the secret.
 This is formalized by showing that every verifier has some simulator that, given only the statement to be proved (and no access to the prover), can produce a transcript that "looks like" an interaction between the honest prover and the verifier.

-**[RXX]** A zero-knowledge proof of correctness of an input MUST be non-interactive.
+**[R231]** A zero-knowledge proof of correctness of an input MUST be non-interactive.

 Non-interactive in this context means that there is no interaction between the prover (generating the proof) and the verifier.

-**[RXX]** An input that does not represent a new, valid agreement state of a state object MUST NOT generate a valid zero-knowledge proof of correctness of the input.
+**[R232]** An input that does not represent a new, valid agreement state of a state object MUST NOT generate a valid zero-knowledge proof of correctness of the input.

-**[RXX]** A zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party in a time at most proportional to the size of the prover system that generated the proof.
+**[R233]** A zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party in a time at most proportional to the size of the prover system that generated the proof.

 The time requirement means that any 3rd party verifier must be able to verify the proof representing a prover system of O(10) in time of O(10) e.g. a Merkle-proof of a Merkle-trie branch of 10 tuples can be verified in 10 computational steps.
 It also means that the zero-knowledge proof of correctness of an input does not have to be succinct.
 Succinct means that the proofs are short (smaller than the size of the prover circuit) and that the verification is fast.

-**[DXX]** The zero-knowledge proof of correctness of an input SHOULD be succinct.
+**[D19]** The zero-knowledge proof of correctness of an input SHOULD be succinct.

-**[DXX]** The zero-knowledge proof of correctness of an input SHOULD be efficient.
+**[D20]** The zero-knowledge proof of correctness of an input SHOULD be efficient.

 Efficient in this context means that the size of the proof does not grow with the size of the prover system(s).
 This is a highly desireable feature when it comes to both data on a CCSM and verification time.

-**[DXX]** The zero-knowledge proof of correctness of an input SHOULD be based on modular constructions.
+**[D21]** The zero-knowledge proof of correctness of an input SHOULD be based on modular constructions.

 Modular in this context means that the proof system can represent multiple statements, in other words multiple proofs together, in one proof.
 For example, "I have an invoice with a face value of over $10,000, payable within 30 days, and the payee has never missed a payment in 10 years of doing business with me".
 This is also highly desireable, especially when having to combine various proofs as in the previous statement.

-**[RXX]** A zero-knowledge proof of correctness of an input MUST be committed to the CCSM utilized by the BPI using a compact cryptographic proof after it has been finalized on the BPI.
+**[R234]** A zero-knowledge proof of correctness of an input MUST be committed to the CCSM utilized by the BPI using a compact cryptographic proof after it has been finalized on the BPI.

 Such a commitment can represent more than one zero-knowledge proof of correctness of an input.
 Compact in this context means that the CCSM commitment is smaller in size than the totality of the proof(s) represented by the commitment.
 This is desireable because it reduces the data footprint of the BPI which should be one of the implementation goals of a BPI.

-**[RXX]** The cryptographic proof of the CCSM commitment MUST be verifiable by any 3rd party at any time in a time at most proportional to the size of the prover system.
+**[R235]** The cryptographic proof of the CCSM commitment MUST be verifiable by any 3rd party at any time in a time at most proportional to the size of the prover system.

 Note, that the requirement does not state that the proof has to be verifiable on the CCSM itself, that it does not need to be succinct and that it does not need to be efficient.

-**[DXX]** The cryptographic proof of the CCSM commitment SHOULD be verifiable by any 3rd party at any time on the CCSM utilized by the BPI.
+**[D22]** The cryptographic proof of the CCSM commitment SHOULD be verifiable by any 3rd party at any time on the CCSM utilized by the BPI.

-**[DXX]** The cryptographic proof of the CCSM commitment SHOULD be succinct.
+**[D23]** The cryptographic proof of the CCSM commitment SHOULD be succinct.

-**[DXX]** The cryptographic proof of the CCSM commitment SHOULD be efficient.
+**[D24]** The cryptographic proof of the CCSM commitment SHOULD be efficient.

-**[DXX]** The cryptographic proof of the CCSM commitment SHOULD be based on modular constructions.
+**[D25]** The cryptographic proof of the CCSM commitment SHOULD be based on modular constructions.

 In specific situations, the above SHOULD requirements become MUST.

-**[OXX1]** The zero-knowledge proof of correctness of an input MAY be used in a commercial value-creation or value-exchange event.
+**[O3]** The zero-knowledge proof of correctness of an input MAY be used in a commercial value-creation or value-exchange event.

 This means that the output of a workstep can be used to represent a unit of value accounting such as a token.
 For example, one or more workstep outputs may be used as (verifiable) collateral in issuing an asset backed security (value-creation).

-**[CRXX1]<[OXX1]** The zero-knowledge proof of correctness of an input used in a commercial value-creation MUST be succinct.
+**[CR16]<[O3]** The zero-knowledge proof of correctness of an input used in a commercial value-creation MUST be succinct.

-**[CRXX2]<[OXX1]** Each zero-knowledge proof of correctness of an input MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).
+**[CR17]<[O3]** Each zero-knowledge proof of correctness of an input MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).

 The zero-knowledge proof of correctness can be a cryptographic aggregator of proofs of workstep input correctness that would allow multiple proofs to be represented and provable within one proof.

-**[CRXX3]<[OXX1]** The zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant individual proof verifiability).
+**[CR18]<[O3]** The zero-knowledge proof of correctness of an input MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant individual proof verifiability).

-**[CRXX4]<[OXX1]** The zero-knowledge proof of correctness of an input MUST NOT be able to be used in more than one commercial value-creation/exchange event at any time.
+**[CR19]<[O3]** The zero-knowledge proof of correctness of an input MUST NOT be able to be used in more than one commercial value-creation/exchange event at any time.

 This requirement is necessary to avoid the usage of the same output as collateral in more than one commercial value-creation event, such as a tokenization, and subsequent usage in value-exchange events, also known as double-pledging.

-A workstep output according to **[CRXX4]<[OXX1]** will have to be included into a commitment that the output is pledged in a commercial value-creation event.
+A workstep output according to **[CR19]<[O3]** will have to be included into a commitment that the output is pledged in a commercial value-creation event.
 This will be called an "Output Pledge".

 Note that this only restricts the usage of pledged outputs to the CCSM utilized in a given BPI.
 It is impossible to forsee which CCSMs will be used for the implementation of a BPI.
 Therefore, for example, a document may be baselined on more than one BPI and CCSM without being able to avoid a double pledge since the individual CCSMs are not synchronized.

-**[CRXX5]<[OXX1]** A BPI MUST create an Output Pledge of a workstep output used in a commercial value-creation event as a succinct, efficient, non-interactive zero-knowledge proof of the pledge commitment (privacy preservation of an output pledged in a commercial value-creation event).
+**[CR20]<[O3]** A BPI MUST create an Output Pledge of a workstep output used in a commercial value-creation event as a succinct, efficient, non-interactive zero-knowledge proof of the pledge commitment (privacy preservation of an output pledged in a commercial value-creation event).

 Note that an Output Pledge can contain, and usually will, contain more than one workstep output used in a commercial value-creation event.

-**[CRXX6]<[OXX1]** The Output Pledge MUST be committed to the CCSM utilized by the BPI (Liveness).
+**[CR21]<[O3]** The Output Pledge MUST be committed to the CCSM utilized by the BPI (Liveness).

-**[CRXX7]<[OXX1]** The Output Pledge MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant proof verifiability).
+**[CR22]<[O3]** The Output Pledge MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant proof verifiability).

-**[CRXX8]<[OXX1]** The Output Pledge MUST be updatable.
+**[CR23]<[O3]** The Output Pledge MUST be updatable.

-**[CRXX9]<[OXX1]** The Output Pledge MUST only  be updated by the owners of the workstep output used in a commercial value-creation event.
+**[CR24]<[O3]** The Output Pledge MUST only  be updated by the owners of the workstep output used in a commercial value-creation event.

 Note that there are many ways this can be achieved.
 Note, also that the ownership of the output might change and be highly fractionalized if used in a token as collateral.
 Therefore, there might be the need for a custodianship that is authorized to update the Output Pledge, and only under specific circumstances, such as when the outstanding token number is zero.

 ## 6.2 BPI Workflow
 After specifying a workstep, this document will now turn to a workflow.

-**[RXX]** A workflow MUST contain at least one workstep.
+**[R236]** A workflow MUST contain at least one workstep.

-**[RXX]** All requirements for a workstep MUST also be applied to a workflow.
+**[R237]** All requirements for a workstep MUST also be applied to a workflow.

 This means that requirements such as determinism, updatabillity, versioning, characteristics of zero-knowledge proofs etc. also apply to a workflow.

-**[RXX]** If there is more than one workstep in a workflow, the worksteps in a workflow MUST be causally connected.
+**[R238]** If there is more than one workstep in a workflow, the worksteps in a workflow MUST be causally connected.

 This means that the output of a workstep in a workflow is a required input into the subsequent workstep.

-**[DXX]** If there is more than one workstep in a workflow, the zero-knowledge proof of correctness of the input to the last workstep in the workflow SHOULD be a proof that accumulates the valid proofs for all previous inputs.
+**[D26]** If there is more than one workstep in a workflow, the zero-knowledge proof of correctness of the input to the last workstep in the workflow SHOULD be a proof that accumulates the valid proofs for all previous inputs.

 Such proofs are known as inductive proof chains as each proof accumulates the previous proof, with further local inputs, in the causal chain of worksteps.
 The verifier, therefore, does not have to verify all proofs and hold all inputs but rather only the final one with the final public input to prove the validity of the entire computational chain.

-**[DXX1]** The prover system in a workflow with more than one workstep SHOULD be the same for all worksteps.
+**[D27]** The prover system in a workflow with more than one workstep SHOULD be the same for all worksteps.

-**[CRXX1]>[DXX]** The prover system in a workflow MUST be the same for all worksteps.
+**[CR25]>[D27]** The prover system in a workflow MUST be the same for all worksteps.

-**[RXX]** A workflow with more than one workstep MUST have a unique identifier within a BPI.
+**[R239]** A workflow with more than one workstep MUST have a unique identifier within a BPI.

-**[RXX]** A workflow with more than one workstep and a given set of inputs MUST be sequentially executed by a BPI.
+**[R240]** A workflow with more than one workstep and a given set of inputs MUST be sequentially executed by a BPI.

 This simply means that for a given set of inputs there is only one process path through a given workflow.